krgaurav21/flightAndSearchService/README.md

-# welcome to Flight Service
+# Welcome to Flight Service

 ## Project Setup
     - clone the project on your local